-The Company's Savant Lake project is located within the Archean-age Savant-Sturgeon Lake greenstone belt, some 240 km NW of Thunder Bay and 240 km S of Goldcorp's operating Musselwhite mine (Proven and Probable Reserves at June 30, 2017: 8.84 MT @ 6.65 g/t Au for 1.85Moz Au)1.
-The original Savant Lake property covers approximately 20,270 Ha of meta-volcanic and meta-sedimentary rocks which are prospective for both iron formation- / shear zone-hosted gold and base metal-rich (copper-zinc-gold) VMS deposits.
-A further 2,679 Ha of new exploration claims were staked in June, 2019, to cover interpreted extensions to key gold and base metal (VMS) target areas.
+The Savant Lake Project is located within the Archean-age Savant-Sturgeon Lake greenstone belt, some 240 km NW of Thunder Bay and 240 km S of Newmont-Goldcorp's operating Musselwhite mine (Proven and Probable Reserves at December, 2019: 9.9 MT @ 6.52 g/t Au for 2.09Moz Au).
+The original Savant Lake property covers approximately 202 square kilometres of underexplored meta-volcanic and meta-sedimentary rocks which are prospective for both iron formation- / shear zone-hosted gold and base metal-rich (copper-zinc-gold) massive sulfide (VMS) deposits.
+A further 26 square kilometres of new exploration claims were staked in June, 2019, to cover interpreted extensions to key gold and base metal target areas.

-Work completed by the Company at Savant Lake to November 30, 2019, was focused on fine-tuning drill hole locations through the incorporation of detailed geochemical data (including trace and "pathfinder" elements) into the 7 priority target areas previously defined on the basis of geology, geophysics, and known gold showings.
-With respect to high-grade gold targets, coincident anomalies of silver, arsenic, lead, and tellurium ("pathfinders" to both gold mineralization and the associated sulfide, arsenopyrite) have allowed for more precise definition of targets for future drill testing.
-Similarly, coincident copper, nickel, cobalt, and zinc anomalies in areas with geophysical targets (electromagnetic conductors defined from the Company's 2016 airborne geophysics survey) have refined the areas considered to hold potential for VMS discoveries.
-An initial 3,500m diamond drill program has been designed for the Savant Lake project, with the Company currently evaluating both Corporate and Project level funding alternatives for the drill program.
+Work completed by the Company at Savant Lake to December, 2019, was focused on fine-tuning drill hole locations through the incorporation of detailed geochemical data (including trace and "pathfinder" elements) into the 7 priority target areas that were previously defined on the basis of geology, geophysics, and known gold showings.
+As a direct result of this work, an initial 3,500m diamond drill program has been designed for the Savant Lake project.
+The Company is in the process of evaluating both Corporate and Project level funding alternatives for this initial drill program.